 - Improving open and honest communication

-- Offering a focused and sustained inquiry into the dynamics between two people
+- Offering a focused and sustained inquiry into your relationship dynamics

 - Having a safe space to explore powerful painful feelings such as fear, anger, sadness, hopelessness and resentment